Water Soluble vs Fat Soluble

 Taking vitamins, A, D, E, and K for example are the fat-soluble vitamins.
 These types of vitamins dissolve in fat and stored in body tissues.
 When these vitamins are stored in your fat over time over time they can accumulate to dangerous levels and it can essentially lead to a serious condition called Hypervitaminosis, which means excess amounts of a vitamins in the body, when more than the recommended amount is taken.

 Here are the dangers: Too much Vitamin A, D, or K can lead to increased levels that are unhealthy and can cause health consequences, for example too much vitamin A can lead to birth defects, and too high levels of Vitamin E may increase the risk of hemorrhaging.
-Excess Vitamin K can lessen, and even at times, reverse the effects of Blood thinner meds and prevent normal Blood clotting, just to name a few.
+Excess Vitamin K can lessen, and even at times, reverse the effects of Blood thinner meds and prevent normal Blood clotting, just to title a few.

 The missing link most folks fail to realize due to lack of access to direct-to-consumer blood testing is the importance is knowing your vitamin blood test levels before consuming vitamins.
 Knowing your vitamin levels can prove a lack, or abundance to various vitamins and minerals.
 Taking more than the necessary fat-soluble vitamin can cause unnecessary harm you could’ve easily avoided.